Insurance and Payment Options

 However, when the symptoms become dangerous to themself or others, it is time to get help.
 Often, the symptoms of psychosis or a psychotic disorder are so overwhelming that someone experiencing severe symptoms thinks of ways to stop or avoid those feelings.
 In some cases, this includes suicide or violent behavior.
 When these thoughts and feelings happen, they must contact a mental health or health care provider.
 Ocean View Psychiatric Health Facility can quickly and compassionately provide the supportive care needed.

-Our Levels of Care to Help Provide Relief for Psychosis
+Levels of Care for Psychosis Symptoms

 Inpatient Psychiatric Care